 I did notice some things with "seeds" that were not right or that were left out altogether.
 So I decided to develop a plan for those prepping and needing information on seeds as far as to what, how many and so forth to plant.

 For instance, one show talked about a family who was saving seeds from the produce they bought at the store.
-The problem is that if these seeds were from a hybrid plant, (being store bought, they probably were) they will not grow as expected.
+The problem is that if these seeds were from a hybrid plant, (being store bought, they probably were) they would not grow as expected.

-For seed saving, open pollinated seeds are needed.
+For seed saving, open-pollinated seeds are needed.

 Flowers will be needed if somehow the bees have survived (there are always survivors) to produce honey.
 Sunflowers will be needed to produce oil as well as to eat and feed fowl.